 On 25.9.2020, the application was published for public comments.
-During the first three weeks of the statutory publication period, 6 comments were received from a member of the Yuen Long District Council (YLDL), World Wide Fund for Nature Hong Kong, Hong Kong Bird Watching Society, Kadoorie Farm and Botanic Garden Corporation, Designing Hong Kong Limited and an individual.
-They raised objection on the grounds that there was no new reason and no justifications to substantiate the current application; the development was not in line with the planning intention of the "OU(CDWRA)" zone, the WBA and the TPB PG-No. 12C; the "destroy first, develop later" attitudes should be deterred; unauthorized uses continued at the Site; there was urgency in maintaining the Site as wetland buffer in view of global warming; approval of the application would legitimize the unauthorized development and set an undesirable precedent (Appendix VI).
+During the first 3 weeks of the statutory publication period, 6 comments were received from a member of the Yuen Long District Council, World Wide Fund for Nature Hong Kong, Hong Kong Bird Watching Society, Kadoorie Farm and Botanic Garden Corporation, Designing Hong Kong Limited and an individual.
+They raised objection on the grounds that there is no new reason and no justifications to substantiate the current application; the development is not in line with the planning intention of the "OU(CDWRA)" zone, the WBA and the TPB PG-No. 12C; "destroy first, develop later" should be deterred; unauthorized uses continued at the Site; there is urgency in maintaining the Site as wetland buffer in view of global warming; approval of the application would legitimize the UD and set an undesirable precedent (Appendix VI).